bright46983/turtlebot_online_path_planning/README.md

    ```
     This command will execute the node responsible for the online path planning process.

+3. On RVIZ -> click on 2D Nav Goal.
+This will call the topic: move_base_simple/goal
+It will send a goal to the navigation by setting a desired pose for the robot to achieve.

 ## Overview

 This ROS package implements an online path planning algorithm for robotic navigation.
 It comprises three main modules: `StateValidityChecker`, `Planner`, and `Controller`.
 These modules are utilized by the `turtlebot_online_path_planning_node.py` script to generate a sequence of online path planning actions.
 Additionally, this script manages the connection between the Turtlebot in the Gazebo simulation environment via ROS.